 Bulimia sufferers tend to go through periods of eating a lot of food in a short amount of time and then forcing themselves to be sick, use laxatives or do excessive exercise (or a combination of all three) in an effort to stop themselves gaining weight.

 What Is The Link Between Anorexia and Bulimia?

 Both of these conditions can be recognised by severe weight loss, fear of putting on weight and being very critical of weight and body shape — to the point where sufferers believe they are overweight despite being a healthy weight or underweight.
 Both disorders are also often accompanied by mood changes, including feeling very:

 Sufferers may miss meals or avoid certain foods they see as fattening, and will often have an unusually low Body Mass Index (BMI) and/or be smaller and thinner than expected for their age.
 They may resort to medications to fuel their condition.

 Both anorexia and bulimia can manifest themselves in a variety of physical conditions, and not just through a loss of weight.
 Sufferers may also experience dry skin, dizziness or even hair loss.
 Some sufferers of anorexia can even experience unwanted facial hair.

-Recovery from an eating disorder can be a difficult and long process, and is sometimes something sufferers must battle for the rest of their lives.
-It’s hugely important that if you suspect you may be experiencing eating disorder symptoms, you consult your GP as soon as possible.
+Just like any other addiction, habit or mental illness, recovering from an eating disorder can be a difficult and long process.
+It’s hugely important that if you suspect you may be experiencing eating disorder symptoms, or you think someone else may be struggling, consult your GP as soon as possible.
 From there, you’ll be given help and support.
 Your GP will ask you questions about your eating habits and overall wellbeing and they will be able to refer you to a specialist who can help you with a tailored treatment plan and therapy program.

 For help, support and treatment for a variety of health concerns, contact Express Pharmacy.
-Call the team today on 0208 123 07 03 or use our discreet live chat service.
+Call the team today on 0208 123 07 03.